 People who are struggling postpartum often feel particularly alone and out of sync with their friends, family, and peers.
 This isolation can be very painful.
 Group therapy is a safe and confidential place to be honest and open about your struggles.
 You will get non-judgemental support from others who share the same experiences, under the guidance of a compassionate mental health professional.

 If our Care Coordinator recommends further mental health evaluation after your MINI, you will be referred to the MAXI Mental Health Assessment.
-This is a comprehensive mental health assessment by a mental health professional and an MD Psychiatrist.
-In the MAXI, you may get prescription medication recommendations.
-We will discuss a full Care Plan to address your concerns during the menopause transition.
-A BRIA MD Psychiatrist will also provide follow-up to ensure that your medication is helpful.
-Psychosocial and psychiatric formal reports will be created for you and your primary care provider.
+This is a more detailed assessment by a mental health professional.
+In the MAXI, you will get recommendations for therapy and other services to address your concerns

 At BRIA, our team of expert MDs can treat the physical issues that may be impacting your mental health after pregnancy.